JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/qrvRhZD.jpg?1)

 The player guesses "2314" to confirm that the first digit is a "2".
 There is now 1 misplaced, so the "1" is not in the correct position.
-The "1" should either be in the second or fourth digit's place.
+The "1" is supposed to be in either the second or fourth digit's place.

 The player also knows that there is neither a "3" nor a "4" in the secret code.
 If one of them was, there would be *more* than one misplaced digit.